From aesthetics to planning and practicality, a glass room can often be a better choice than a traditional conservatory.

 When considering a beautiful glass room, one of the most common questions people ask is how they differ from a standard conservatory.
 Certainly, there are plenty of similarities; both provide a bridge between indoor and outdoor living, allowing you plenty of natural light while protecting you from the elements.
 They both act as an extension to your home; a place where you can relax and enjoy the garden view.
 Apart from that, there are some very notable differences…

 Unlike a conservatory, a glass room aims to create a smooth transition to the outside with full glazing, providing unobstructed views.
 Where conservatories have large clunky frames, a glass room is made of frameless glass panels, giving it a clean minimal look with more light and visibility.
 Depending on the design, some glass extensions have sliding glass doors or bi folding doors that open completely, transforming home extending the living area.
+Main Street, a project in Leicester completed by our regional Midlands division, used slim sliding glass doors in a biparting configuration as part of the glass extension design to achieve a fully glazed design in conjunction with the structural glass roof and create an indoor outdoor style of living.

 A conservatory or a glass room is an extension to the house, meaning it requires a building permit and must comply with statutory regulations regarding air-tightness and insulation to ensure it complies with energy efficiency values.
 However, you can build various single storey extensions without planning permission, providing the extension accords with the following: